diogoff/plasma-disruptions/README.md

     - A log file with the loss and validation loss will be saved to `train.log`.

-- During training, run `plot_train.py` to see how the loss and validation loss are evolving.
+- During training, run `train_plot.py` to see how the loss and validation loss are evolving.

     - The script will also indicate the epoch where the minimum validation loss was achieved.

-- After training both models, run `model_valid.py` to test the models on the validation set.
+- After training both models, run `test_valid.py` to test the models on the validation set.

     - This script will plot the time to disruption and the probability of disruption for each validation pulse.

     - Each plot will be saved to an `images/` folder as separate PNG file.

-    - An output file `dst_pred.hdf` will be created with the output of both networks for each validation pulse.
+    - An output file `test_data.hdf` will be created with the output of both networks for each validation pulse.